 Don't Sink Your Grease

-When fats, oil and grease go down the drain, they can cause a lot of problems in homes, businesses and City sewer systems - clogged drain pipes, reduced plumbing flow, odours and even sewer backups.
+When fats, oil and grease go down the drain, they can cause a lot of problems in home, business and City sewer systems.
+This greasy waste may appear to go down the drain, but it hardens as it moves through the pipes, clogging drain pipes, reducing plumbing flow, creating odours and even sewer backups and floods.
 Sinking your grease can cost time and money.

 Where does fat, oil and grease come from?